software-students-spring2024/3-python-package-exercise-team-pyday/README.md

 # PyWeath

 PyWeath is a Python package designed for developers looking to integrate weather forecasting features into their applications.
-Using the OpenWeatherMap API, PyWeath provides access to current weather conditions, air quality data, and a five day weather forecast for any location specified by city name or latitude/longitude.
+Using the OpenWeatherMap API, PyWeath provides access to current weather conditions, air quality data, and a five day weather forecast for any location specified by city name or latitude/longitude position.

 ## Docs

-### get_todays_forecast_ll(lat:float, lon:float)
+### get_todays_forecast_ll(lat, lon)
 *Retrieves today's weather forecast based on latitude and longitude.*

 <!--